 The year old pup has been with the Kelkar family for 5 months now and has helped them in great ways in this short span of time.
-Her parent, Satish Kelkar, knew that she was the right choice the moment he met her for the first time at a farm in Pune.
-Mr. Kelkar lives with his wife and mother in law.
-With both his sons being settled abroad and having retired from his job, he had dedicated his time towards our work at Animal Angels.
-Mr. Kelkar had seen me and Pepe work since a long time and he had always wished to have a therapy dog not only for himself, but as a benefit for the society.
+Her parent, Mr. Kelkar, knew that she was the right choice, the moment he met her for the first time at a farm in Pune.
+Mr. Kelkar lives with his wife and mother-in-law.
+With both his sons being settled abroad, and he having retired from his job, he had dedicated his time towards our work at Animal Angels.
+Mr. Kelkar had seen Pepe and me work since a long time, and he had always wished to have a therapy dog, not only for himself, but as a benefit for the society.
 When they got her home, she became a steady companion for him and his family.
 Mr. Kelkar’s 84 year old mother-in-law, who was initially reluctant to having a pet in the house, literally had a change of heart.
 Now she plans her entire day to have Pearl well cared for.
 Pearl has filled in the loneliness that this family felt in the house.

 |Pearl with Mr Kelkar|

-The family is now deeply attached to Pearl and says she’s been a great emotional support to them.
-Pearl recently lived with me and Pepe a few days ago when Mr. Kelkar went off overseas and we later heard him tell Aakash how she has learnt a lot from us, her seniors.
+The family is now deeply attached to Pearl, and says she’s been a great emotional support to them.
+Pearl recently lived with Pepe and me a few days ago, when Mr. Kelkar went off overseas and we later heard him tell Aakash how she has learnt a lot from us, her seniors.
 He says Pearl has been the best choice and his heart swells with pride and love to see his little pooch help those children at school overcome challenges just as she did for him and his family.

-Milo, the Mahogany Cocker Spanial, the only boy of the batch and the most active of them all has a story of his own.
-He was abandoned as a two month old puppy!!
+Milo, the Mahogany Cocker Spaniel, the only boy of the batch and the most active of them all, has a story of his own.
+He was abandoned as a two month old puppy!
 Just imagine!!
 Who would do that!!
-He was neglected by his former owners, who were first time pet owners and had no clue how to handle a high energy pup in the teething phase.
+He was neglected by his former owners, who were first time pet owners, and had no clue how to handle a high energy pup in his teething phase.
 By the time he was rescued, he had developed severe trust issues with humans and had to be rehabilitated.
 He used to get scared whenever anyone approached him.
 He would be very defensive of being touched and held.

 When he was adopted by the Lonkar family, little did they know that this notorious little boy had the potential to be patient and heal someone.
-Aakash and Sneha, his parents worked tirelessly on his behavior, with senior Therapy dog Pepe and me as his constant companions and friends.
-Slowly but steadily he started developing trust in humans around him.
-He turned out to have an excellent temperament when it come to working with children.
-His transformation from that of a scared little canine to ‘Milo - the Monkey’; the name he currently responds to and which describes his personality perfectly- is indeed astonishing.
-Milo has been living with Pepe and me for quite some time now and we are helping him learn our ways of being a therapy dog.
-But the love he has brought into the family is unmeasurable.
+Aakash and Sneha, his parents worked tirelessly on his behavior, with senior Therapy dog Pepe and me, as his constant companions and friends.
+Slowly, but steadily he started developing trust in humans around him.
+He turned out to have an excellent temperament when it came to working with children.
+His transformation from that of a scared little canine to, ‘Milo - the Monkey’; the name he currently responds to, and which describes his personality perfectly- is indeed astonishing!

 I am Therapy Dog Goldie.
 Me and my team of therapy dogs work with Animal Angels Foundation, India's only organization working in the field of Animal Therapy.
 To know more about our work, you can log on to www.animalangels.org.in or follow us on Facebook - www.facebook.com/animalangelsfoundation